pkarsy/rfboot/README.md

 - A powerful utility (rftool) to easily create new projects using rfboot as bootloader.
 The same utility also sets RF channels etc. and uploads the code.
 Every new project has preconfigured the Makefiles, and "make isp" and "make send" do all the job  needed.
-- Instructions to build a usb2rf module, witch allows us to upload code to the target and **, equally important,** to use a Serial Terminal (ie gtkterm) to send and receive text analogous to Serial.print()  and Serial.read().
+- Instructions to build a usb2rf module, witch allows us to upload code to the target and, **equally important**, to use a Serial Terminal (ie gtkterm) to send and receive text analogous to Serial.print()  and Serial.read().

 This project aims at speeding up and simplifying work-flow, by allowing the program to be